8 Email List Management Software And Best Practices (2021)

-Let’s dive right into everything!
+So, let’s dive right into everything!

 Pricing: Free-forever plan (Sign up here), paid plans start at $8/month

-Moosend is an email marketing platform that not only lets you build and automate your next email campaign but also nail your email list management.
+Moosend is an email marketing platform that lets you not only build and automate your next email campaign but also nail your email list management.